 It’s time to seriously think about solar shades.
-The sun here is of equal intensity to Phoenix, Arizona, for cryin’ out loud.
+Where I live, in British Columbia, Canada, the sun here is of equal intensity to Phoenix, Arizona, for cryin’ out loud.
 If you want to protect your floors, drapes, furniture and home cooling bill, you need to put something on your windows that will reduce the effects of the sun.
 You paid a lot of money for all of these things, don’t be foolish and think an inexpensive off-the-shelf shade will give you the protection you need.
 You need solar shades.

 Here is what you need to know when shade shopping.